Performance Testing: Test Types, Automation, and Agility

 The most difficult phase to automate, especially for complete tests performed on an assembled application, as performance problems are due to multiple factors.
 Identifying their cause often requires human intervention.
 NeoLoad offers a wide range of performance testing analysis capabilities enabling you to accurately identify performance problem root cause and to quickly do so by isolating critical data.

 It is now possible to automate a large part of the analysis in an Agile environment.
 NeoLoad allows you to define expected service levels (SLAs) used to assign success/failure status to a test.
 This allocation can be fully automated, allowing for the entire performance test cycle to be automated with a CI server.
 For example, an Agile team can schedule automatic, non-regression performance tests that will run during night builds.
-The comparison between the performance test results at the expected service level and previous build’s test results will be carried out automatically, allowing the automatic integration process to continue if the test is successful.
+The comparison between the performance test results at the expected service level and the previous build’s test results will be carried out automatically, allowing the automatic integration process to continue if the test is successful.

 To meet the needs for agility and acceleration of release cycles, IT organizations implement DevOps structures.
 This organization is particularly adapted to performance engineering, as it allows performance validation from the first phases of an application’s development cycle up to production.